 Whatever your little one chooses to engage with or do - even when it looks like play - is guided by this unconscious desire to practice new skills and imitate those around them.

-When you give your little one toys, you are contributing to this process.
+When you give your little one well-designed toys, you are contributing to this process.
 Choosing toys that are developmentally appropriate will support your child in their journey of growth.